FreshSupaSulley/Auto-2FA/README.md

 **[Chrome, Edge](https://chrome.google.com/webstore/detail/duosu/bnfooenhhgcnhdkdjelgmmkpaemlnoek), and [Firefox](https://addons.mozilla.org/en-US/firefox/addon/duosu/)** are the browsers DuOSU is available on.
 Check out their respective webstores to download.<br>
 **Safari** was considered, but Apple requires $100 to register as a developer (that's not happening).
 If you are a registered developer with Apple and would like to publish this to Safari, contact me.

 DuOSU was built in HTML / JS.
-It's designed for Ohio State University students, but it works for all Duo Mobile users.<br>
+Although originally designed for Ohio State University students, it works for all Duo Mobile users.

+## Java Developers
-An example Java program is packaged in this repository as a guide on how to incorporate this in a full-scale application.
-To use, include the following Maven repositories in your pom.xml (these are both optional, you may adapt your own implementations):
+This authentication flow was first built in Java before transferring it to JS.
+This Java program is included in this repository as a guide on how to incorporate this in a full-scale application.
+To use, include the following Maven repositories in your pom.xml (both are optional, you may adapt your own implementations):

 ```xml
 <!-- Jackson JSON Library - https://mvnrepository.com/artifact/com.fasterxml.jackson.core/jackson-core -->